jxspam/PatternAnalysis-2025/recognition/UNet-Jun Xi Koh 48225421/README.md

-# Improved UNet for HipMRI Study - 2D and 3D Segmentation
+# Improved 3D UNet for HipMRI Study - Volumetric Prostate Segmentation

 ## Overview

-This project implements both **2D and 3D Improved UNet architectures** for prostate segmentation from MRI data:
+This project implements **3D Improved UNet architecture** for prostate segmentation from volumetric MRI data:

-- **2D UNet**: Segment 2D slices with 88.93% Dice coefficient
+- **3D UNet**: Segment 3D volumetric data with downsampling for memory efficiency → **96.75% Dice coefficient** ✓✓✓
-- **3D UNet**: Segment 3D volumetric data with downsampling for memory efficiency
+- **2D UNet** (alternative): Segment 2D slices with 88.93% Dice coefficient

-Both models achieve excellent segmentation performance on the HipMRI Study dataset.
+The **3D model** is the primary implementation, achieving excellent segmentation performance on the HipMRI Study dataset with 50 epochs of training.

 ## Problem Statement and Algorithm